MbinOrg/mbin/docs/02-admin/03-optional-features/05-s3_storage.md

 For it to be a usable HTTPS site you have to run `certbot` or supply your certificates manually.

 > [!TIP]
-> Do not forget to enable http2 by adding `http2 on;` after certbot ran succesfully.
+> Do not forget to enable http2 by adding `http2 on;` after certbot ran successfully.